harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### How can I create overrides V2 at the infrastructure, environment, and service levels using CLI/API?

-You can use the following API to create overrides: [Create Service Override API](https://apidocs.harness.io/tag/ServiceOverrides#operation/createServiceOverride).
+You can use the following API method to create overrides: [Create Service Override API](https://apidocs.harness.io/tag/ServiceOverrides#operation/createServiceOverride).

 #### when I push to create a new branch, push new code to a branch the trigger does not pick it up.